loomnetwork/loom-sdk-documentation/docs/en/extdev-transfer-gateway.md

 Full source for all contracts can be found in the [Truffle DAppChain Example][] repo.

-Let's deploy these contracts to `Rinkeby`.
+Let's deploy these contracts to Rinkeby.

 1. Generate an Ethereum private key:
    ```bash